ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 But first we need to start with definitions
 Startups
 - An experiment being done before product market fit

+This will be a success if
+- A and B and C and D and E and F are true

+## Customer Obsession
+How are you going to get customers?
+What triggers your customer to want to use your product?
+-

+How frequent does your customer experience their problem that triggers the need for your product?

 # Skills to work on